Bellbird Publications is a small publishing house dedicated to publishing the music of Anthony Ritchie.

 Rounding off the volume is Music for Tristan (1988), named after the composer's son.
 It was composed for Sharon Joy Vogan and recorded by her on the SOUNZ CD 'Finemusic'.
 The slow and expansive outer sections contrast with the lively inner sections.
 Showing echoes of Ravel and Bartok, it is the most difficult of the pieces in Caricatures, and would be suitable for L.T.C.L. level.

-Caroline Bay Suite is ready for release in May 2004.
-It was commissioned in 1999 by the Timaru Branch of The Institute of Registered Music Teachers, and was written for young pianists of grade 3 or 4 level.
+Caroline Bay Suite was commissioned in 1999 by the Timaru Branch of The Institute of Registered Music Teachers, and was written for young pianists of grade 3 or 4 level.
 There are four pieces, which were inspired by frequent stops at Caroline Bay while the composer was travelling between Dunedin and Christchurch.

 This publication of unaccompanied carols offers nine of them dating back to 1954.
 They cover a wide variety of moods in John Ritchie's unmistakeable style with its clear textures, surprising key changes and delightful word-settings.